Available with Location Referencing license.

-If the Route ID is specified, the route measure closest to the original coordinates will be selected, and its distance from the route will be displayed.
-To display the location of your coordinates, select Show XY Location.
+If the route ID is specified, the route measure closest to the original coordinates will be selected, and its distance from the route will be displayed.

 - Optionally input a value in the GC Factor text box if relevant.

-- Select a coordinate system by clicking the Coordinate System drop-down arrow and choosing an option:
+- Select a coordinate system by clicking the Spatial Reference drop-down arrow and choosing an option:

-- LRS Map Service—The spatial reference of your LRS Network.
+- LRS Spatial Reference—The spatial reference of your LRS Network.